freqtrade/freqtrade/docs/hyperopt.md

 ### Reproducible results

 The search for optimal parameters starts with a few (currently 30) random combinations in the hyperspace of parameters, random Hyperopt epochs.
-These random epochs are marked with a leading asterisk sign at the Hyperop output.
+These random epochs are marked with a leading asterisk sign at the Hyperopt output.

 The initial state for generation of these random values (random state) is controlled by the value of the `--random-state` command line option.
 You can set it to some arbitrary value of your choice to obtain reproducible results.